 |Day of Trumpets (Yom Teruah/"Rosh Hashanah")||September 22, 2017|

 * Note: All holy days begin the previous evening at sunset.

-Question: What If the Crescent Moon Was Visible Earlier in America Than Jerusalem?
-(And What If the Calendar I Follow Is Wrong?)
+Q. What If the Crescent Moon Was Visible Earlier in America Than Jerusalem?

 More of a statement than a question.
 The crescent moon was visible from Dallas, TX at sundown on March 12th, 2013.
 Since the Creator uses the laws of nature to determine times and seasons, wouldn’t it stand that if communication wasn’t as prevalent as it is today, (years ago), that those who were viewing the crescent would have started their month from their actual viewing?
 Thus their feast days may be one day different than those in other parts of the world.